Bat-Shaped Halloween Waffles

 - Can’t find candy eyes?
 Pipe on royal frosting or melted white chocolate for the eyes instead, or use mini M&Ms.

-- Substitute the strawberries.
-If the strawberries aren’t looking so great at the grocery store, you can make the body out of a chocolate-dipped marshmallow or banana.
+- Substitutes for the strawberries: If the strawberries aren’t looking so great at the grocery store, you can make the body out of a chocolate-dipped marshmallow or banana.

 Make Ahead Ideas

 You can make these bat-shaped Halloween waffles in advance or make the waffles up to 7 days ahead of time and assemble the bats later.